 In June 2019, the Attorney General’s office released a podcast “CBD and Hemp in Idaho.”
 In late 2019, Governor Brad Little issued an executive order to resolve state and federal laws on the interstate transportation of hemp.
 The executive order does not legalize hemp production.
 The order only allows the interstate transportation of hemp.

 There are over 300,000 jobs in the cannabis industry.
 CTU trained me for one of them!

 Makes $24.50 @ THC +

 Idaho Cannabis College

-Learn how to use and grow pot in a safe and efficient manner.
-CTU’s curriculum covers a lengthy list of topics on weed medicine, law, cooking, extraction, and more.
-Completing the course gives you the knowledge needed to use weed on with ease.
+Learn how to use and grow cannabis in a safe and efficient manner.
+CTU’s curriculum covers a lengthy list of topics on medicine, law, cooking, extraction, and more.
+Completing the courses gives you the knowledge needed to use cannabis at with ease.

 Get into your dream career by enrolling at Idaho's leading cannabis school, Cannabis Training University.